Learnability Window in Gated Recurrent Neural Networks: Related work

-A related but distinct line of work concerns memory capacity in reservoir computing and echo state networks, where the recurrent dynamics are kept fixed and only a readout layer is trained \cite{verzelli2019echo,jaeger2002short,dambre2012information}.
+A related but distinct line of work concerns memory capacity in reservoir computing and echo state networks, where the recurrent dynamics are kept fixed and only a readout layer is trained \cite{dambre2012information,verzelli2019echo}.
 In this setting, classical results characterize the ability of a randomly driven recurrent system to retain information about past inputs over time, typically quantified via linear or nonlinear memory capacity measures.
 Such analyses focus on expressivity and information retention properties of untrained dynamical systems, rather than on the optimization dynamics of recurrent weights under gradient-based learning.
-By contrast, the present work addresses a complementary question: how training dynamics themselves impose horizon-dependent limits on learnability through the interaction between temporal Jacobian transport, effective learning rates, and noise.
-In particular, our framework does not rely on fixed reservoirs, but instead characterizes how credit assignment and detectability degrade under heavy-tailed gradient noise, limiting the realizable horizon even in architectures with sufficient representational capacity.
+By contrast, the present work addresses a complementary question: how training dynamics themselves impose horizon-dependent limits on learnability through the interplay of effective learning rates and noise.
+In particular, our framework does not rely on fixed reservoirs, but instead characterizes how learnability degrades under heavy-tailed fluctuations observed during SGD-like optimization.
+In fact, \c{S}im\c{s}ekli et al.~\cite{simsekli2019tail} show that mini-batch SGD noise often exhibits $\alpha$-stable, heavy-tailed behavior rather than Gaussian tails.
+Subsequent research has further examined the algorithmic and theoretical consequences of such heavy-tailed gradient statistics.
+H\"ubler et al.~\cite{hubler2025gradientclippingnormalizationheavy} and Sun et al.~\cite{sun2025heavytailed} connect gradient clipping to normalized SGD under heavy-tailed noise and derive improved convergence guarantees.
+More broadly, heavy-tailed fluctuations have been identified as general dynamical signatures of SGD-trained deep networks, beyond the gradient-noise statistics themselves.
+Ly and Gong~\cite{ly2025optimization} show that a multifractal loss-landscape model reproduces anomalous diffusion and an extended edge of chaos and steers optimizers toward flatter minima, while Zhang and Tang~\cite{zhang2025heavytailed} show that heavy-tailed parameter updates self-organize from an exploration--relevance information balance into a stable power-law regime.
+Together, they indicate that scale-free fluctuations are an intrinsic, and plausibly functional, feature of SGD-like learning rather than an artifact of mini-batch sampling.